 Have you ever thought about the ultimate woodworking challenge?
-Make your own Windsor chair with Tony Peirce in the beautiful Eastern Townships of Quebec.
+Make your own Windsor chair with Tony Peirce in his workshop in the beautiful Eastern Townships of Quebec.
 Tony is a chair maker Instructor listed by Windsor Chair Resources and Canadian Woodworking & Home Improvement.
 The one-on-one course includes all materials, the use of all hand tools required to build a Windsor chair as well as a detailed instruction manual on how to make a Windsor chair.
 At the end of the week, the aspiring chair maker leaves with their own, hand made chair!

-The first step is to prepare the seat blank, which is made from two 2" X 10" boards, which are planed, jointed and glued and clamped together.
+You will learn how to prepare the seat blank, which is made from two 2" X 10" boards, which are planed, jointed and glued and clamped together.
 The glue holding the two halves of the seat blank together must cure for 24 hours.

-All the back components, the spindles, the bow and the arm are shaped by shaving the wood from green blanks using a hand plane, drawknife and spokeshave.
+You will learn to make all the back components, the spindles, the bow and the arm are shaped by shaving the wood from green blanks using a hand plane, drawknife and spokeshave.
 Homemade gauges are used to help guide shaping the parts to the correct size.

-The seat is prepared to accept legs using a brace, spoon bits and a tapered reamer.
-Mortises are drilled in the legs to accept the stretchers using spoon bits.
+You will learn how to prepare the seat to accept legs using a brace, spoon bits and a tapered reamer.
+The course teaches how to drill mortises in the legs at the proper angles to accept the stretchers using spoon bits.
 The student learns how to adjust the positioning of the legs as well as how to adjust the length and angles of the legs and stretchers.